Yazhini-Krishnan/sqlQueryGenerator/README.md

-# Query GPT: Natural Language to SQL Query Generator
+# SQL Query Generator: Natural Language to SQL Query

 **Query GPT** is a free, open-source tool that lets anyone convert natural language questions into SQL queries for their own data tables, using local open-source AI models (like Phi-3) — no API keys, no usage limits, and no costs.